 Breast milk is the only food your baby will need until they are about 6 months old.
-It should keep being offered until the baby is 2 years old or older, but at around 6 months it’s time to start adding new foods.
+Continue offering breast milk until the baby is 2 years or older, but start adding new foods at 6 months.
 Babies are ready for solids when they:

 • Are curious about the food you’re eating

 • Can sit and hold their head up by themselves